 The Mayne Island Local Trust Area is located 20 km northeast of the Swartz Bay ferry terminal, and covers an area of 2,320 ha.
-Census data for 2011 reported a population of 1,071 people in the local trust area.
-The planner for the Mayne Island Local Trust Area is Gary Richardson.
+Census data for 2016 reported a population of 949 people in the local trust area.
+The Mayne Island Local Trust Area is home to some of the rarest ecosystems in the world.
+To learn about the conservation status of the Mayne Island Local Trust Area, view the island profile.

 Mayne Island Local Trust Committee News

 August 14, 2020 | Mayne LTC Electronic Business Meeting

 Please see information below for the next Mayne LTC September 28, 2020 - 1:00 PM electronic business meeting.

 This meeting is live streamed!
 Please check back on the day of the meeting @ approximately 1:00 PM for the live link)

 Meeting Agenda - Click Here and choose September 28, 2020 on the calendar.